Mike the Boilerman -

 OK, rant over.
 Now here are the main requirements which can be expensive to meet and are often ignored:

 4) Power flushing.
 Virtually all boiler manufacturers demand their boilers are connected to clean heating systems, and decline to accept warranty claims for failures caused by sludge or corrosion deposits in the circulating water.
 This means cleansing the existing radiator system before connecting the new boiler.
-Powerflushing is the usual way to do this and it adds about a day's work to power flush a biggish heating system when done thoroughly.
+Powerflushing is the usual way to do this and it adds about a short day's work to power flush a biggish heating system when done thoroughly.
 Some installers will fit a magnetic filter instead of powerflushing.
 A magnetic filter AND powerflushing is best!

 5) Electrical wiring in kitchen.
 The Building Regulations effectively require all wiring in kitchens (apart from repairs) to be carried out by qualified electricians.
 Very few heating engineers are formally qualified to carry out electrical work so compliance means employing a separate electrician to connect up the boiler if installed in the kitchen.
 The problem with employing an electrician is that he will insist the installation is brought up to current safe electrical standards, while the plumber would have just put the same wire that fed the old boiler back into the new one.

 6) Pump over-run wiring.
-Condensing boilers have a device built into them to control the pump, keeping it running for a few minutes after the burners have shut down (to distribute the residual heat and protect the fragile high-performance heat exchanger, in case you were interested).
+Most condensing boilers have a device built into them to control the pump, keeping it running for a few minutes after the burners have shut down (to distribute the residual heat and protect the fragile high-performance heat exchanger, in case you were interested).
 This means running an extra cable from the boiler location to the pump location (usually next to the hot water cylinder upstairs in the airing cupboard).
 Installing this extra cable can be time consuming and disruptive to carpets and decorations.
 Ignoring this requirement used to be an easy short cut to make a bit more out of a tight price on a boiler installation.
-Fortunately nowadays there are one or two boilers on the market which don’t need this pump over-run wiring but do check your installer has considered the pump over-run (until the heat exchanger fails a year later, that is).
+Fortunately nowadays there are one or two boilers on the market which don’t need this pump over-run wiring but do check your installer has considered the pump over-run when selecting a boiler to recommend.

 7) Post-installation cleansing and corrosion inhibiting.
 Central heating systems slowly corrode on the inside unless corrosion inhibitor is added to the circulating water, creating a black sludge that blocks heat exchangers, radiators, pipes, and generally causes a variety of problems.
 A dose of decent quality inhibitor costs around £15, but leaving it out won't show up for many years, by which time the name of the offending installer will have been long forgotten.
 The corrosion effect is accelerated if the 'post installation cleanse' is missed out.
 This is a quick cleanse to remove the flux residues left by the soldering process used in the installation of the new boiler pipe connections.
 Again, no-one will know if it is skipped, until a few years later when the corrosion problems begin early.